hyan36/fdr/Readme.md

 weigh xs = -1
 ```

-Our strategy is to weigh 3 coins each time until find the fake coins.
+My strategy is to weigh 3 coins each time until find the fake coins.
 However, this strategy creates a problem, when the size of pile can not be `mod` by 3, we will have 1 or 2 coins left in the pile whic can not be determined wether it is fake or not.

-Our solution is to take n coins from the genue pile.
+My solution is to take n coins from the genue pile.
 (Given we have only one fake coin in the pile.
 If the program hits the last few
 coins, all previous tested coins are genue.)

 -   n = 3 - ((length xs) `mod` 3)

 We then define a function to prefill the original list.
-So that we can
+So we can split the pile into smaller sizes 3.
+E.g. \[\[1,2,1\],\[1,1,1\]...\[1,1,1\]\].
-always group the list with the size of 3/ E.g.
-\[\[1,2,1\],\[1,1,1\]...\[1,1,1\]\].

 ``` {.haskell .literate}
 prefill::Int -> [Int] -> [Int]